behoof4mind/tf-module-weather-reports/README.md

 # Terraform module for crazy-berlin-weather service
 This module can be used to prepare AWS S3 solution for **crazy-berlin-weather** service.
-Was developed as test exercise for [**weather-reports-service**](https://github.com/behoof4mind/weather-reports-service) project
+Was developed as test exercise.

-## How to use locally
+## How to use
 #### Add environment variables
 Bash example:
 ```shell